moorepants/eme171/content/pages/ode-integration-best-practices.rst

 .. code-include:: ../scripts/best-practices/integrate.m
    :lexer: matlab

+.. topic:: Only define numbers once!
+   :class: alert alert-warning

+   Note that the constant parameters are only defined in this file.
+This is on purpose.
+If you define numerical values redundantly in multiple files and functions you significantly increase your chances of having an erroroneous output due to forgetting to change them all when you make edits.

 You may be wondering what the ``@`` symbol specifically means.
 This designates an *anonymous function* and is required by ``ode45()``.
 The following section